daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

              df (dataframe) : data used in model estimation

            Outputs:
              stratified_train_ix, test_ix (tuple) : tuple of training and test indices (same as KFold class)

            Note:

-            To form the stratified_train_ix we use the following sampling procedure goes as follows.
+            To form the stratified_train_ix we use the following sampling procedure.
             Create a sample of size df.shape[0].
 Within each row, we draw a pair of random numbers:

             1. Draw Z from a uniform random.
-               If Z <= sample_weight : in step (2) sample from the negative class (class = 0)
+               If Z <= sample_weight : in step (2) sample from negative class (class = 0)
-               If Z >  sample_weight : in step (2) sample from the positivie class (class = 1)
+               If Z >  sample_weight : in step (2) sample from positivie class (class = 1)

-            2. Draw W from a discrete uniform distribution with size = number of observations in the class being drawn from.
+            2. Draw W from a discrete uniform distribution with size = # observations in the class being drawn from.

                For example, if: